-7. In November 2014, the Commerce Commission promulgated a starting price adjustment for the 2015-2020 DPP that applies to "non-exempt" electricity distribution businesses6.
-Changes to Powerco's electricity line charges with effect from 1 April 2015 incorporate changes required by this starting price adjustment.
+7. In November 2014, the Commerce Commission promulgated a starting price adjustment for the 2015-2020 DPP that applies to "non-exempt" electricity distribution businesses.
+Changes to Powerco's electricity line charges with effect from 1 April 2016 incorporate changes required by this determination.